ruhoh/ruhoh.com/_pages/usage/publish/index.md

 ## 3. Publishing Updates

-Every commit you push to your GitHub master will trigger an update on ruhoh.com
+Every commit you push to your GitHub master will trigger an update on your ruhoh.com blog.

+## 4. Viewing Update Logs

+Ruhoh logs the result of each push it receives from your blog.
+Logs are available at `/log.txt` of your blog url.

+ex: <a href='http://USERNAME.ruhoh.com/log.txt' id="blog_log_link" target="_blank">http://USERNAME.ruhoh.com/log.txt</a>

+If your blog is not updating properly, and/or your logs are showing errors you need help with, please contact me:

+{{> contact_list }}

 # Self Hosting